All Episodes

 If you're a person who understands how things work, then these conspiracy theories don't have a lot of appeal.

-There isn't one guy in an office at Dominion Voting Systems who just hits a button and Biden wins the election.
+Like, like you can't, like, there isn't one guy in a office at Dominion voting systems who just hits a button and Biden wins the election.

 dan friesen